REUTERS SUMMIT-Napolitano says ATM heist sign of cyber crime scope

 By Deborah Charles

-WASHINGTON, May 14 A global network that stole $45 million from two Middle Eastern banks showed how easily financial crimes can be committed and coordinated in cyberspace, and underlined the need for cyber security legislation, U.S. Homeland Security Secretary Janet Napolitano said on Tuesday.
+WASHINGTON May 14 A global ATM heist targeting two Middle Eastern banks that came to light last week is an example of how easily financial crimes can be committed and coordinated in cyberspace, U.S. Homeland Security Secretary Janet Napolitano said on Tuesday.

 "It demonstrates the kind and scope of financial crimes that are enabled in a network-connected world, particularly by those who have some skill although not necessarily the highest level of skill, quite frankly, but who can coordinate timing and the like," Napolitano told the Reuters Cybersecurity Summit in Washington.

-In a crime that came to light last week, hackers infiltrated two bank card processing companies, headquartered in India and the United States respectively, to raise the balances and withdrawal limits on accounts, then withdrew the money from ATMs in 27 countries belonging to Oman's Bank Muscat and the National Bank of Ras Al Khaimah PSC of the United Arab Emirates.
+Hackers in December stole a combined $45 million from two banks through coordinated ATM withdrawals around the world.
+They broke into two unnamed bank card processing companies, raised the balances and withdrawal limits on accounts, then withdrew the money.

+The prosecutors did not name the two companies but said one was based in India and the other in the United States.

-Napolitano, who declined to discuss details of the investigation, said the growing number of cyber attacks on banks has led to a closer relationship between the government and financial institutions to tackle potential threats.
+Napolitano, who declined to discuss details of the investigation, said the growing number of cyber attacks on banks has resulted in a closer relationship between the government and financial institutions to tackle potential threats.

 "There is urgency and this is a big problem and legislation certainly would assist us in our efforts," she said, referring to cyber security legislation that has been mired in a divided Congress.

-The Senate is working on a number of cyber-related bills.
-Napolitano said she hoped the Senate and the House could agree on legislation to improve cyber sharing that is supported by the White House.
-She said there was a lot of work being done behind the scenes on the proposed laws.
+She said she hoped the Senate and the House could come together to agree on legislation to improve cyber sharing that is supported by the White House.
+She said officials were working on it behind the scenes.

-While cyber legislation failed to get through the Senate last year, Napolitano said lawmakers had made some progress since then.
+While proposed legislation failed to get through the Senate last year, Napolitano said lawmakers had made some progress since then.

 "One of the things that happened last year was the education of many members about this field.
 They didn't know very much, to be truthful," she said.